American Revolution trivia

 George Washington was plagued with ill health for most of his life.
 At different times Washington suffered from malaria, dysentery, smallpox and various types of fever.
 He was also plagued by bad teeth.
 By the 1780s Washington had only one of his own teeth remaining; contrary to folklore he did not have wooden teeth but relied instead on dentures made from ivory and bone.

-Ironically, the word “independence” does not appear anywhere in the text of the Declaration of Independence, not even in the title.
+Ironically, the word “independence” does not appear anywhere in the text of the Declaration of Independence, including in the title.

 Only about 25 original Dunlap prints of the Declaration of Independence are known to exist.
 One copy was found in 1989, concealed in a painting bought at a flea market for just $US4.
 This Dunlap declaration later sold for $US2.4 million.

 John Locke, the philosopher largely responsible for the Enlightenment principle of natural rights, wrote extensively about the education of young children.
-Despite this, Locke was a vocal advocate for child labour.
-In 1697m Locke argued that children older than three should be taught how to knit and spin, with a view to putting them to work.
+Yet Locke was also a vocal advocate for child labour.
+In 1697 Locke argued that children older than three should be taught how to knit and spin, with a view to putting them to work.

 George Washington’s preferred colour for Continental Army uniforms was red, the same as the regular British army.
-Since colonial America only produced one significant dye – indigo – the Americans produced uniforms that were blue.
+However as America only produced one significant dye – indigo – the American uniforms were blue.

 George Washington declined to draw a salary for his work as commander in chief of the army.
 He instead requested that Congress only reimburse his expenses.
 In the eight years of the Revolutionary War, however, Washington claimed almost $450,000 – the equivalent of $4 million today.
-When Washington was elected president, he made the same offer of drawing expenses rather than salary.
-This time it was declined, however, and the president was given a regular salary.
+When Washington was elected president, he made the same offer of expenses rather than salary.
+This time it was declined and he was awarded a regular salary.

 Benjamin Franklin’s illegitimate son William was a fervent Loyalist.
 Franklin Junior served as the governor of New Jersey until 1776, when he was arrested and then forced to flee, first to New York and then to England.
 Franklin and his famous father never reconciled after the revolution.